 Adapted from @medical_news_today

-This entry was posted in Uncategorized and tagged aniseed, biology, digestive health, fart, farted, farts, fennel, flatulence, gas, gassy, ginger, human body facts.
+This entry was posted in Blog and tagged aniseed, biology, digestive health, fart, farted, farts, fennel, flatulence, gas, gassy, ginger, human body facts.
 Bookmark the permalink.